jrpinteno/AdventOfCode-2023/README.md

 \end{align}
 ```

-Solving the quadratic equation we obtain
+Solving the quadratic equation we obtain the minimum and maximum time we can be accelerating which allows our car to **surpass** the given distance.

 ```math
 \begin{cases}
 t_1 = \dfrac{t + \sqrt{\strut t^2 - 4\cdot d}}{2} \\[8pt]